Overriding

 }

-However, the following example is a legal overriding, because the IllegalArgumentException is an unchecked exception:
+However, the following example is a legal overriding, because

 1